 Street hockey is a form of urban hockey that developed out of kids with skates wanting to play a team game.
 Many Skater Hockey clubs have developed from parents wanting a safer way for their street hockey playing kids to enjoy the game.

-Oxford Blues organise street hockey events around Oxford.
-These take place in specially built multi-purpose football/basketball/hockey courts in various sites around Oxford.
+Many street hockey events take place around Oxford.
+These usually take place in specially built multi-purpose football/basketball/hockey courts in various sites around Oxford.
 Long gone are the days when the sport was played in the street , or indeed the local supermarket car park!